That-Dev-Girl-Sites/talks.jhalabi.com/dynamic-blocks/slides.md

 # Step 3

-Nothing.
+Nothing!
 The edit function is the only thing left and that can stay the same.

 ---